vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

 When the prompts finish, the extension will start to build a Docker image from your current workspace, and run it as a deployment in Kubernetes and wait for the pod to be ready.
 After that, the extension creates port-forwarding for the ports (debug port and application port) to make them to be accessible at localhost.
 Finally, the extension starts a debug session to attach to the debug port.

-Here is a gif about the whole usage.
+Here is a GIF showing the full workflow:

 ![launch java debug on minikube](./images/launch-java-debug.gif)